Transgender sexuality: Sexual practices

 Mira Bellwether's self-published 2010 'zine Fucking Trans Women was a landmark work in its focus on the perspectives and experiences of trans women, and has been described in Sexuality & Culture as "a comprehensive guide to trans women's sexuality".
 It focuses in particular on sex acts possible with flaccid penises and on the innervation of pre-op and non-op trans women's genital areas.
 It both named and popularized the act of muffing, or stimulating the inguinal canals through an invaginated scrotum, which can offer those with genital dysphoria a way to be penetrated from the front.

 Cultural studies scholar J.R.
 Latham wrote the first definitive analysis of trans men's sexual practices in the journal Sexualities.

 Few documentaries have been produced exploring transgender people's sexual practices.

 Since 2013, creator Tobi Hill-Meyer has been working on a series of projects related to transgender peoples sexualities titled Doing it Again.

 Research in areas of sexual behavior and experience is ongoing.
 One study from 2020 conducted in Spain analyzed the sexual health and behaviors of 260 participants.

 Naming the body

 Many transgender individuals choose to not use the language that is typically used to refer to sexual body parts, instead using less gendered words.
 The reason for this practice, is that hearing the typical names for genitalia and other sexual body parts can cause severe gender dysphoria for some trans people.

 Not all transgender people choose to rename their bodies.
-Those that choose not to rename their body, are often less uncomfortable with their body and/or don't associate their sexual body parts with a gender that differs from the one that they identify with.
+Those that choose not to rename their body, are often less uncomfortable with their body and/or do not associate their sexual body parts with a gender that differs from the one that they identify with.
 Ultimately, the decision of what language a trans person chooses to use for their body, and wants others to use, is up to the individual whose body is being named.